dongmu/dongmu.github.io/_pages/about.md

   - /about.html
 ---

-I am Chen Cao, a post-doctoral researcher in Prof. Peng Liu's cybersecurity lab at the College of Information Sciences and Technology, in The Pennsylvania State University.
+I am Chen Cao, an Assistant Professor at The Pennsylvania State University, The Behrend College.
+Before joining Behrend, I was a post-doctoral researcher in Dr. Peng Liu's cybersecurity lab in the College of Information Sciences and Technology at The Pennsylvania State University.
-I received my Ph.D. at the University of China Academy of Sciences (2011-2017).
-Before that, I received my bachelor's degree at China University of Mining and Technology (2007-2011).
+I received my Ph.D. at the University of China Academy of Sciences (2011-2017) and my bachelor's degree at China University of Mining and Technology (2007-2011).

 My research interest is in systems security.
 Systems security is a subject which focuses on attack and defense.